-The Tree of Life, Hamsa Hand, Evil Eye and OM sign are all symbols that you are most likely to recognise if you came across them, but do you actual know their true meanings?
+The Tree of Wisdom, Hamsa Hand, Evil Eye and OM sign are all symbols that you are most likely to recognise if you came across them, but do you actual know their true meanings?
 Here is a break down of popular charm symbols that you are likely to see in jewellery, their history and what benefits they are said to bring to the wearer.

 Cross / Crucifix

 A powerful symbol which, for many Christians represents the focal point of their beliefs.
 The cross also symbolises Love, devotion and a new start.

 Dream CatcherCreated by the native American Indians, the Dream Catcher consists of three components with three different roles.The Circle shape represents the circle of Life and how the Sun and the Moon travel each day across the sky.
 The webbing in the centre of the circle acts to 'catch' bad dreams at night and dispose of them in the day.
 The feathers meanwhile act as fluffy like ladders for the good dreams to climb and descend onto the sleeping person.